|1||Initial launch||January 2007|

 4.3.4 Employ the “On the job” (OTJ) risk assessment process to manage additional risks that arise during the course of work that has not been subject to a documented risk assessment but warrants more than a simple mental risk assessment.
 See Appendix 2.

-4.3.5 Implement the control measures established by risk assessment whether it is a mental risk assessment an OTJ risk assessment or documented risk assessment, for activities they undertake.
+4.3.5 Implement the control measures established by any risk assessment process (whether this is an OTJ risk assessment or a fully documented risk assessment) for activities they undertake and actively monitor these control measures to ensure they remain in place.

 4.4.
 Safety, Health and Environment (SHE) Group shall: